Darrell Singer, MD, MPH

 Dr. Singer enlisted in the Army in 1985 and was assigned to the 82nd Airborne Division, Fort Bragg, NC until 1989.
 Transferring to the National Guard, he completed his undergraduate studies at the University of Georgia in 1991.
-He was commissioned as an Army 2LT on his matriculation to the Uniformed Services University where he received his medical degree in 1995.
+He was commissioned as an Army 2LT in July 1991, matriculated to the Uniformed Services University and received his medical degree in 1995.

-(Then) CPT Singer completed a transitional internship at Tripler Army Medical Center in 1996 and was assigned to 3rd Battalion, 3rd Special Forces Group (Airborne), Fort Bragg, NC.
-As the Battalion Surgeon, he participated in training and contingency deployments within the U.S. and 14 overseas missions to the African continent, where he directed or supported humanitarian civic assistance projects, medical training, military and peacekeeping skill training and demining activities as individual JCETs or elements of larger exercises.
+Following completion of a transitional internship at Tripler Army Medical Center in 1996, (then) CPT Singer was assigned to 3rd Battalion, 3rd Special Forces Group (Airborne), Fort Bragg, NC.
+As the Battalion Surgeon, he deployed on training and contingency deployments within the U.S. and 14 overseas missions to the African continent, where he directed or supported humanitarian civic assistance projects, medical training, military and peacekeeping skill training and de-mining activities as individual JCETs or elements of larger exercises.
 Most impactful on Dr. Singer was the effect the HIV epidemic was having on African militaries, observing 25-30% of the soldiers trained were dying by the next six-month training iteration.